-Although batteries may not seem like such a prominent piece of technology that needs to be improved, we need to understand where its use can take us in the future.
+Although batteries may not seem like such a prominent piece of technology that needs to be improved, we need to understand where their use can take us in the future.
 Batteries are the ones we need to improve, including the ones used in electric cars.
 Most have argued that electric vehicles are the future.
-As many governments around the world begin to look at banning fuel cars, batteries will need to be improved to make sure electric cars cannot only keep up with the current cars but can do so in a more environmentally friendly manner.
+As many governments worldwide begin to consider banning fuel cars, batteries will need to be improved to ensure electric cars cannot only keep up with the current cars but can do so in a more environmentally friendly manner.

 But it’s not just the electric batteries that need improvement.
 Our smartphones are still struggling to hold power for more than a day.